 - Items lost: Lens cap for one camera and lens hood for the other camera (seriously?
 Seriously…)

-- What I miss: My parents.
-My dog.
+- What I miss: My dog.
 My friends.
 Especially the ones who tell me how much they miss me *Looks at Friendship and Jan Ice*.
 Gary misses his coworkers, which he said I’m not allowed to write on here (bahaha but it’s my blog!).
 We heard they’re building a shrine for him at his desk

 - Transportation: Boarded a plane 3 times (Toronto to Bali, Bali to Kuala Lumpur and then from Malaysia to Phuket)